There are now 3 possible online modes for units:

 Approved quota: 400—a place in the unit is determined on a first-come, first-served basis.
 Selection is based on time of enrolment with first places given to students enrolled in this major as a degree-specific and second to students enrolled as a second major.
 Any remaining places are given to those students according to when they enrol until all places are filled.

 - Contact hours

-- lectures: 3 hours per week; practical sessions: 22 hours per semester
+- lectures: 3 hours per week; practical sessions: up to 12 hours per semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.